evmos/evmosjs/README.md

 import { evmosToEth } from '@evmos/address-converter'

-// First, populate a TxContext object and create a signable Tx payload. const context = ... const tx = ...
+// First, populate a TxContext object and create a signable Tx payload.
+// (See 'Create a Signable Transaction' to learn how to create these). const context = ... const tx = ...